Genre: Memoir & Autobiography

 About Jeannette Walls

 Jeannette Walls is an author and former journalist.
-Her works include her bestselling memoir, The Glass Castle, as well as The Silver Star and Half Broke Horses.
+Her works include her bestselling memoir, The Glass Castle, as well as The Silver Star, Half Broke Horses, and the novel Hang the Moon.
 She currently lives in rural Virginia with her husband.